 4. Accepting Reality in the Ups and Downs of Psychedelic Integration

 Another problem we have in the West is that we are conditioned to expect a miracle.

-To wait for a savior, a hero to suddenly make our lives better.
-To hope that the handsome prince will take us into the palace and the promised land.
-And we believe that we just have to drink Ayahuasca and our lives will get magically and suddenly get better.
+We wait for a savior, a hero, to suddenly make our lives better.
+We hope that the handsome prince will take us into the palace and the promised land.
+And we believe that we just have to drink Ayahuasca, and our lives will get magically and suddenly get better.

 Nobody told us that to have health, love and happiness, first you have to face and let go of unhealthy habits, your deepest fears, traumas, wounds and suffering.
 When this happens, it hurts.
 That’s why we call it the Dark Night of the Soul.
-Most people want the love, the riches, the happiness but they don’t want to do the work and get uncomfortable.
+Most people want love, riches, and happiness, but they don’t want to do the work and get uncomfortable.
 So sorry to break it to you, but there is no magic pill.